kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>03 Dec 2018</dt></dl>A follow-up to the idea of wifi capability: I believe I mention somewhere that I am writing this sketch specifically for the Arduino IDE Serial Plotter, which I am.
 Connection to that Serial Plotter is unidirectional data flow, making an inherently bidirectional wifi connection not only a level beyond the immediate scope of development but also incapable of connecting to the IDE plotter.
 Wifi capability will be part of my planned client-side development that I've already started accommodating by means of extensive data now being included in the outgoing data stream.
 The Arduino serial plotter ignores this additional data.
 When I do get around to coding for the wifi, my current thinking is that it will utilize HTML5 SSE (preferred) or WebSockets (with the plant side being a web server), both of which I have not yet developed for.
 Client-sent data would be via HTTP put() methods that would allow some means of operational adjustment at the plant end of the wifi connection.

 My current state of development is debugging the predictive auto-adjust.
 I tripped over an attempted WEMOS XI compatibility effort and have to go back over those changes I made during that effort.
 All for nought, it seems, b/c I discovered the WEMOS XI has been discontinued.<SIGH>

+UPDATE: Sollae Systems has developed Web Serial Plotter which uses WebSockets and integrates so well into the Arduino IDE that I would not have to code my own client-side renderer.
+NICE!
+That is what I'll get working just as soon as I get predictive balancing debugged.

 <dl><dt>30 Nov 2018</dt></dl>Thanks to Brook for suggesting that I add wifi connectivity, SD Card storage and a means of plotting plant growth.
 On attempting to include to first two, I've found RAM limitations could be a serious challenge with boards only having 32K RAM or less.
 The plant growth idea may not even need to connect into the Arduino, if it could be a standalone video camera.
 Unidirectional growth upward might easily be included, though.
 I don't plan on offering any of these enhancements in the free sketch version.